Efficacy of a Tumor Necrosis Factor Inhibitor in Chronic Low-Back Pain With Modic Type 1 Changes: A Randomized Controlled Trial

-The efficacy of TNF inhibitors for treating chronic low back pain with Modic changes is uncertain.
-This study investigated the superiority of infliximab over placebo in patients with Modic changes type 1.
-In this multicenter, randomized, triple-blind, placebo-controlled trial, patients aged 18-65 wi...
+The efficacy of tumor necrosis factor inhibitors for treating chronic low-back pain with Modic changes is uncertain.
+This study investigated the superiority of infliximab over placebo in patients with Modic type 1 changes.
+In this multicenter, randomized, triple-blind, placebo-controlled trial, pati...

 Ausführliche Beschreibung